Galooshi/happo/README.md

 ## Configuration

-Likadan can be configured through a `.likadan.yaml` file, placed in the root of your project.
+Likadan loads configuration in one of the following ways:

+- From a YAML file specified via a `LIKADAN_CONFIG_FILE` environment variable
+- From `.likadan.yaml` in the current working directory

 ```yaml
 source_files: